RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/overview.md

 ---

 ## What is coreBTC?
-Core-native wrapped bitcoin (coreBTC) serves as a synthetic representation of Bitcoin on the Core Chain, designed to integrate Bitcoin into the decentralized finance (DeFi) landscape of Core DAO.
+Core-native wrapped bitcoin (coreBTC) serves as a synthetic representation of Bitcoin on the Core Chain, designed to integrate Bitcoin into the decentralized finance (DeFi) landscape of Core Chain.
 By locking Bitcoin and issuing an equivalent amount of coreBTC, it ensures a **1:1** value correlation, enabling Bitcoin holders to engage securely in DeFi activities without directly using their Bitcoin holdings.

 ## Importance in the Core Ecosystem
-coreBTC is central to developing a vibrant Bitcoin DeFi (BTCFi) ecosystem within Core DAO.
+coreBTC is central to developing a vibrant Bitcoin DeFi (BTCFi) ecosystem within Core Chain.
 It unlocks the significant value stored in Bitcoin by making it usable in smart contracts and other blockchain-based financial services, potentially involving nearly **$1 trillion** worth of Bitcoin.
 This facilitates greater liquidity and usability of Bitcoin, enhancing its overall ecosystem.

 ## Advantages of coreBTC